 The REIT was formed primarily to own income producing automotive dealership properties located in Canada.
 The REIT commenced operations on July 22, 2015 following completion of an initial public offering of units (the "IPO").
-In connection with the IPO, the REIT indirectly acquired a portfolio of 26 commercial properties from certain members of the Dilawri Group (as defined below) (the "Initial Properties"), and leased the Initial Properties to the applicable member of the Dilawri Group (collectively, and including members of the Dilawri Group that become tenants at a REIT property after the IPO, the "Dilawri Tenants").
+In connection with the IPO, the REIT indirectly acquired a portfolio of 26 commercial properties from certain members of the Dilawri Group (as defined below) (the "Initial Properties"), and leased the Initial Properties to the applicable member of the Dilawri Group (collectively, and including members of the Dilawri Group that became tenants at a REIT property after the IPO, the "Dilawri Tenants").

-As at March 31, 2018, the REIT owned a portfolio of 39 income-producing commercial properties, and one development property.
-The properties are located in Ontario, Saskatchewan, Alberta, British Columbia and Québec, totaling approximately 1.4 million square feet of gross leasable area ("GLA").
+As at June 30, 2018, the REIT owned a portfolio of 40 income-producing commercial properties, and one development property.
+The properties are located in Ontario, Saskatchewan, Alberta, British Columbia and Québec, totaling approximately 1.5 million square feet of gross leasable area ("GLA").

-893353 Alberta Inc. ("Dilawri") is a privately held corporation, which, together with certain of its affiliates, holds an approximate 38% effective interest in the REIT as at March 31 2018, through the ownership, direction or control of all of the Class B limited partnership units ("Class B LP Units") of Automotive Properties Limited Partnership, the REIT's operating subsidiary (the "Partnership").
-The Class B LP Units are economically equivalent to REIT Units (as defined below), and exchangeable generally on a one-for-one basis.
+893353 Alberta Inc. ("Dilawri") is a privately held corporation, which, together with certain of its affiliates, holds an approximate 39.1% effective interest in the REIT as at June 30, 2018, through the ownership, direction or control of all of the Class B limited partnership units ("Class B LP Units") of Automotive Properties Limited Partnership, the REIT's operating subsidiary (the "Partnership") and 480,552 REIT Units.
+The Class B LP Units are economically equivalent to REIT Units (as defined below), and are exchangeable generally on a one-for-one basis.
 Dilawri and its affiliates, other than its shareholders and controlling persons, are referred to herein as the "Dilawri Group".

-On February 13, 2018, the REIT acquired from a third party the real estate underlying a dealership property in Kitchener-Waterloo, Ontario (the "KW Development Property") which is to be redeveloped for a luxury, high-end car company that will occupy the premises.
-The REIT estimates that its total expenditures for the acquisition and development of the KW Development Property, including the purchase price, redevelopment costs and related expenses will be approximately \$7,500.
+On February 13, 2018, the REIT acquired from a third party the real estate underlying an automotive dealership property located in the Kitchener-Waterloo, Ontario area (the "KW Development Property") which is to be redeveloped for a luxury, high-end car company that will occupy the premises.
+The REIT estimates that the total expenditures, including the purchase price, redevelopment costs and other related expenses will be approximately \$7,500.
+The REIT has completed its redevelopment commitments and the tenant has commenced its construction requirements.